Saint-Germain-en-Laye: Schools

 The Lycée International de Saint Germain-en-Laye is a hybrid public/private international school.
 It teaches children from nursery to high school age, who follow both the public French curriculum and an international program.
 There are 14 language program options, some of which are public and others private.

 Saint-Germain-en-Laye is also home to the Institut d'études politiques de Saint-Germain-en-Laye.
-The political science grande école was founded in 2013 and, as of 2023, has a student body of over 800.
+The political science grande école was founded in 2013.
+In 2023, it had a student body of over 800.